chreliot/senate-howto/main.md

 ## Who coordinates the Senate?

-Most of the logistical work reqiured to operate the Senate is performed by the Senate's Senior Support Specialist.
+Most of the logistical work required to operate the Senate is performed by the Senate's Senior Support Specialist.
 She sends the invitations, organizes the agendas, puts out the name placards, coordinates the Zoom during meetings, and lots else.
 Currently the Senate's Senior Support Specialist is Caroline Schreiner ([contact information][caroline]).

 The President of the University Senate runs it.
 The Senate president is a faculty member who is an elected senator subsequently elected by the Senate to be its president (FS VII C.1.a).
 The President of the Senate also chairs the Senate's Executive Committee.
 Until 2023, the University Provost presided over the Senate, while the SEC was chaired by a faculty member.
 Currently the Senate President is Christopher (Chris) Eliot ([contact information][chris]).